 We all want clean, affordable, accessible, safe and efficient ways to get around.
 Our transportation systems are a crucial part of everyone’s lives.
 They enable us to see family and friends, go to work, and access essential services.
 When not at their best, these systems can also make it harder to do those things, and can in fact cause health and safety problems.

-We all rely on our transportation system, yet transportation fuels are responsible for nearly half of our climate and harmful air pollution in the Pacific Northwest: 46% of Washington’s greenhouse gas emissions and 39% of Oregon’s.
-Health professionals link this air pollution directly to asthma, lung cancer, and other respiratory diseases.
-Due to racist public policies like redlining, and inner-city highway construction, toxic concentrations of diesel pollution like the high amounts found in busy trucking corridors, bus depots, distribution hubs, and seaports disproportionately affect low-income and communities of color.
-Cleaning up transportation pollution will help cut climate pollution, improve public health while addressing environmental racism in our transportation system.
+We all rely on transportation, and we must confront the fact that transportation fuels are responsible for well over a third of our climate and harmful air pollution in the Pacific Northwest—accounting for 39% of Washington’s annual greenhouse gas emissions and 35% of Oregon’s.
+Health professionals directly link this air pollution to asthma, lung cancer and other diseases.
+Due to racist public policies such as redlining and inner-city highway construction, toxic concentrations of diesel pollution in busy trucking corridors, bus depots, distribution hubs, and seaports disproportionately affect low-income and communities of color.
+Cleaning up transportation pollution will cut climate pollution, improving public health while addressing environmental racism in our transportation system.

 Transitioning to electricity as a fuel

 Shifting to zero-emission vehicles that get their power from clean energy is critical to cleaning our air and our transportation system.
 Achieving this vision means electrifying vehicles of all types and sizes, including but not limited to personal vehicles, medium- and heavy-duty trucks, construction and agriculture equipment, school and transit buses, and more.